 You can tell you are overwatering your lawn if puddles start to form or if the soil becomes soggy and waterlogged.
 Ideally, the soils should be moist and soft, but not actively wet.
 If your soil is too wet, then fungi could take hold, which can ruin your grass seed and lawn.
 Fungal problems can get bad enough that they require professional removal.

 It depends on the kind of grass you have and soil conditions, but most grass seed will fully grow in about 2-3 weeks.
 Once the grass blades reach about 3-4 inches tall, you can stop with the daily watering schedule and mow it for the first time.
 After the first mowing, reduce watering to about 1 inch every few days.
 You do not want to cut your grass before then as mowing a new lawn too early can pull the grass up and damage your lawn.

 A vibrant green lawn not only looks great but also helps with drainage, cooling, and landscaping issues.
 New grass seed requires a consistent watering schedule to grow properly, so you need to stay on top of it.
-A regular watering schedule is the key to having a happy and healthy lawn for you and your family.
+If you don't water your newly planted grass seed often enough it can die, and you'll need to start the process over.
+That means a regular watering schedule is the key to having a happy and healthy lawn for you and your family to enjoy.